nirmaljoji/SE_Proj_2023/proj1/README.md

 |Does your website or documentation describe how your project is funded, and the period over which funding is guaranteed? |N/A ||
 |Do you make timely announcements of the deprecation of components, APIs, etc.? |No|

-## Part II: Demo
+## Part II: Demo of Calorie App Project

-Link to the video:
+Link to the video: https://drive.google.com/file/d/1J8nh0WvIkztzpFWnYy7VwP_Mgs9mGdn4/view?usp=sharing